cloudflare/cloudflare-docs/content/cache/how-to/cache-rules/settings.md

 Edge Cache TTL refers to the maximum cache time-to-live (TTL), or how long an asset should be considered fresh or available to serve from Cloudflare’s cache in response to requests.

 You can choose to bypass cache if cache-control is not present, by selecting **Use cache control-header if present, bypass cache if not**.
 You can also select to **Use cache-control header if present, use default Cloudflare caching behavior if not**.
-Or **Ignore cache-control header and use this TTL** and select how long you want to cache resources from the available timing dropdown.
+Alternatively, select **Ignore cache-control header and use this TTL** and choose how long you want to cache resources from the available timing dropdown.

-Additionally, in the Edge Cache TTL section, you can select how long you would like a particular matching status code’s content to be cached in Cloudflare’s global network.
+Additionally, in the **Edge Cache TTL** section, you can select how long you would like a particular matching status code’s content to be cached in Cloudflare’s global network.
 In **Status Code TTL** you can define the TTL duration for one or more response status codes received from the origin server.
-This setting can be applied to a _Single code_ status code, to a _Greater than or equal_ or _Less than or equal_ status code or to a _Range_ of status codes.
+This setting can be applied to a _Single code_ status code, to a _Greater than or equal_ or _Less than or equal_ status code, or to a _Range_ of status codes.
 For more information, refer to [Status code TTL](/cache/how-to/configure-cache-status-code/).

 {{<details header="API information">}}

-API configuration property name: `"edge_ttl"` (string).
+API configuration object name: `"edge_ttl"`.

 {{<table-wrap>}}
 API values | Configuration